 - 1 sunny side up (optional)

 - Step 1 TO COOK NOODLES: In a pot, bring water to boil and add in a packet of dehydrated Maggi noodle.
 Cook noodles until it soften (30 seconds).
 Drain the water and set aside.

 - Step 2 TO COOK MAGGI GORENG: In a wok, heat oil and fry onions until it just begin to brown.
 Add tofu and vegetables and stir-fry until vegetables soften.
 Add an egg.
 Stir in cooked noodles, Maggi seasoning and dark soya sauce.
 Mix well with a wok spatula and stir continuously for a few minutes.
 Serve hot.

 Cook noodles and drain.
-Fry 1/2 minced onions.
+Fry 1/2 minced onions in ~1 tbsp of cooking oil.
 Add 1/4 cup cubed tofu + 1 cup chopped vegetables + 1 egg.
 Stir.
 Toss in noodles + 1/2 packet Maggi curry seasonings + 1/2 tbsp dark soya sauce.
 Mix well.
 Dish out & serve hot with a squeeze of lime and sunny side up.